 - Policy Coverage

 - Fire Statutory Conditions

-Commercial Property & Liability Insurance (5%)
+Commercial Property and Liability Insurance (5%)

 - Commercial General Liability